codelibs/fess-docs/en/8.0/admin/crawl-guide.rst

 -------------------------

-In JSON format often find search words becomes available. can be retrieved by accessing the http://localhost:8080/Fess/hotsearchword.
+In JSON format often find search words becomes available. can be retrieved by accessing the http://localhost:8080/ |Fess| /hotsearchword.

 Specify the number of days before session information removed
 -------------------------------------------------------------